Occupational Therapy Advice and Information

 - Dressing Stick Deluxe – This has a sturdy wooden handle with 3 different hooks designed to help with various dressing tasks and is ideal to be used for helping with putting on skirts, jackets, shirts, socks or trousers.

-- Combi-Reacher – this light, robust and versatile reacher is ideal for picking up things around the home for those who have problems bending and/or reaching forwards.
+- Combi-Reacher – this light, robust and versatile reaching aid is ideal for picking up things around the home for those who have problems bending and/or reaching forwards.
 The four finger trigger action is suitable for those with a limited grip, whilst the 360 degree revolving head avoids the need to rotate the wrist, which may be painful for some Users.
 There is a clip so that it can be stored on a walking frame, which is useful for when Users move from room to room.
 It also has an easy-grip shoehorn to help with getting feet into shoes, rubber lined jaws that provide extra grip when lifting things from the floor and a useful magnet.

 - Button Hooks – These can help maintain independence because the User can secure the button through a large hooked end and pull it through the button hole.
 There are models that also have a zipper attachment so that the User can secure it to the hook of the zip and pulled up or down on trousers, jackets or skirts.